Palliative Care Nursing Elective Courses

 When do APRN graduate students and APRNs complete the palliative care clinical hours required to take the NBCHPN certification exam?

 The NBCHPN certification examination for advanced practice hospice and palliative care nurses is intended for those who have been practicing in the APRN role in a hospice or palliative care setting.
 To sit for this certification exam, all candidates must document that they have worked at least 500 hours as an APRN in a hospice or palliative care setting.
-Students interested in this post-master’s specialty should review the requirements for the NBCHPN certification examination and discuss their interest in palliative care with the Program Director of their primary degree program or contact the graduate office.
+Students interested in these elective courses should review the requirements for the NBCHPN certification examination and discuss their interest in palliative care with the Program Director of their primary degree program or contact the graduate office.